fghaas/taiga-ansible/README.md

 - `taiga_service_manager`: when set to `circus` (the default), installs the Circus service manager and runs Taiga-related services from there.
-When set to `systemd` (only supported for Ansible 2.2 and later), creates and enables systemd services for Taiga instead.
+When set to `systemd`, creates and enables systemd services for Taiga instead.

 - `taiga_enable_ssl`: configures the web server for HTTPS, and the event processor (if enabled) for secure Websockets (WSS).
 Note that